Former Centerton shelter director won’t face criminal charges for killing two dogs

 Wilson was fired as shelter director Nov.
 22.

-Kelley said Wednesday the Benton County Prosecuting Attorney's Office declined to prosecute the case on the felony level and recommended police send the case to Rabal, the city's prosecutor.
+Kelley said Wednesday that the Benton County prosecuting attorney's office declined to prosecute the case on the felony level and recommended that police send the case to Rabal, the city's prosecutor.

 "This was a very lengthy investigation, and I feel no stones were left unturned," Kelley said.
 "We presented the best case we could to the prosecutor's office so they could give their best educated and unbiased opinion on the case.
 With the declination of charges from the prosecutor's offices, our case will be marked as closed."